Configuration

 useConfig

-Returns the complete configuration context:
+Returns the full configuration object:

 import { useConfig } from '@allxsmith/bestax-bulma';